Anyone shopping around for a new gaming monitor may have heard of AMD FreeSync. But what is it, and why is it so important?

-Read on to discover what AMD FreeSync is, what Premium tiers are available and the devices that support them.
+Read on to find out exactly what AMD FreeSync is, what tiers are available and which devices support it.

 What is AMD FreeSync?

-FreeSync is AMD’s syncing technology which is designed to eliminate choppy gameplay and broken frames created by issues such as screen tearing.
-Screen tearing is the effect that occurs as the result of a mismatched refresh rate and frame rate, as you can see below.
+FreeSync is AMD’s syncing technology that’s compatible with a wide range of monitors and displays.
+It’s designed to eliminate choppy gameplay and screen tearing, which is caused by a mismatched refresh rate and frame rate, which you can see below.

-FreeSync is compatible with both DisplayPort and HDMI connections and is available in three tiers, including regular, Premium and Premium Pro.
+AMD FreeSync is compatible with both DisplayPort and HDMI connections and is available in three different tiers, including Regular, Premium and Premium Pro.

 What is AMD FreeSync Premium?

-AMD Premium Pro takes it a step further by offering all of the above as well as HDR for supported games and displays, highly accurate luminance and wide colour gamut testing, and low latency playback with SDR and HDR.
+AMD Premium Pro goes even further, offering up all of the above as well as HDR for supported games and displays, as well as highly accurate luminance, wide colour gamut testing, and low latency playback with SDR and HDR.

-Recent Nvidia graphics cards are now compatible with many AMD FreeSync displays.
-You can find a full list of supported G-Sync compatible displays on Nvidia’s website.
+You can find a full list of all the G-Sync compatible displays on Nvidia’s website.

-There are currently over 950 monitors and 50 TVs on the market that boast AMD FreeSync-compatibility, meaning you’ve got plenty of choice.
+There are over 950 monitors and 50 TVs that boast AMD FreeSync compatibility on the market, meaning that you have plenty of choices.

-These include a number of TVs in Samsung’s 2020/2021 QLED range and LG’s OLED range, as well as Vizio TVs in the US.
-Some of our favourites include the Samsung Q95T, the Samsung Q80T (55-inches and up) and the LG 48 CX OLED.
+Some of the TVs included are in the Samsung 2020/2021 QLED range, as well as LG’s OLED range, plus Vizio TVs over in the US.
+Some of our personal favourites are the Samsung Q95T, the Samsung Q80T (55-inches and up) and the LG 48 CX OLED.

 The AMD FreeSync logo will usually be printed on the box of a monitor, or shown on the retailer page online.
 So if you want to make sure your next gaming display offers FreeSync support, just look out for it at checkout.